 4. ABSTRACT AND PAPER PUBLICATION

-Participants who wish to present at the Symposium (oral or poster) should submit an abstract by 24th March 2025.
+Participants who wish to present at the Symposium (oral or poster) should submit an abstract by 24th March 2025 by using the link at the top of this page.
 Accepted abstracts will be posted on the Symposium’s website.

-The Council of the International Glaciological Society will publish a thematic issue of the Annals of Glaciology on topics consistent with the symposium themes.
+The Council of the International Glaciological Society will publish a thematic issue of the Annals of Glaciology (vol. 67) on topics consistent with the symposium themes.
 Submissions to this issue will not be contingent on presentation at the Symposium, and material presented at the symposium is not necessarily affirmed as being suitable for consideration for this issue of the Annals.
 Participants are encouraged, however, to submit manuscripts for this Annals volume.
-Paper submissions will open on 1st May 2025 and the deadline for submitting papers is 1st December 2025. https://www.igsoc.org/annals/a84_call_4_papers.pdf[CS1]
+Paper submissions will open on 1st May 2025 and the deadline for submitting papers is 1st December 2025.
+The call for papers is posted on https://www.igsoc.org/wp-content/uploads/2022/08/call_4_papers_Durham_2025_V67a.pdf

 5. REGISTRATION FEES